DimOriCoding/Question-Answering-Engine-with-Transformers/README.md

 [**Dataset Preprocessing**](https://github.com/DimOriCoding/Question-Answering-Engine-with-Transformers/tree/main/Dataset%20Preprocessing)

 This file includes notebooks that find the entity labels through SPARQL queries for all the SimpleQuestions datasets (training, validation, test), where these entity labels are added to all the SimpleQuestions datasets.
 Also the notebooks of this file the preprocessing of the questions is made, which included removing accents, special characters and possessive suffixes to improve entity identification.
+Additionally this notebook includes all the SimpleQuestions dataset csv files that are created through the process described above briefly (training, validation, test).

 [**Sentence Transformers + Cosine Similarity Metric**](https://github.com/DimOriCoding/Question-Answering-Engine-with-Transformers/tree/main/Sentence%20Transformers%20%2B%20Cosine%20Similarity%20Metric%20Methodology)

 This file includes notebooks that the methodology of finding entity span indexes (start, end) by using either Sentence Transformers library combined with cosine simliarity metric or the command difflib.get_close_matches() from spacy library.
 Also these notebooks contain the implementation of the separate span entity and relation models.
 Both showed excellent performance, with the entity span prediction model achieving 90-94% evaluation scores (F1-score, accuracy, precision, recall) and the relation prediction model 94-96% accuracy.

 [**Sentence Transformers + Jaccard Similarity Metric**](https://github.com/DimOriCoding/Question-Answering-Engine-with-Transformers/tree/main/Sentence%20Transformers%20%2B%20Jaccard%20Similarity%20Metric%20Methodology)